 North Carolina State University (Graduate Coursework)

-Please NOTE: I just moved to the Lake Gaston area and am currently only accepting a limited number of elementary students.
-I work with students within a 10 mile radius of Eaton's Ferry.
+Please NOTE: I work with students within a 12 mile radius of Eaton's Ferry.

 I have experience in helping hundreds of students reach their potential.
 As a certified teacher in four states, I taught students in public schools in Virginia, New Hampshire, and North Carolina.
 Most of my teaching in North Carolina has been in Wake County, where I taught for 12 years.
 Currently I am certified in North Carolina in three areas: general education, special education, and hearing impaired eduction.
 I have also improved students’ knowledge and skills by tutoring and teaching at Britanica Learning Center and BrainWorks, both private learning centers.
 I taught K - 12th grade students, including those who were “gifted” and those in “special education”.